nim-lang/nif/doc/nif-spec.md

 ```
 Digit ::= [0-9]
-NumberSuffix ::= [a-z]+ [0-9a-z]*  # suffixes can only contain lowercase letters
 FloatingPointPart ::= ('.'
 Digit+ ('E' '-'?
 Digit+)? ) | 'E' '-'?
 Digit+
-Number ::= ('+' | '-') Digit+ FloatingPointPart?
-NumberSuffix?
+Number ::= ('+' | '-') Digit+ (FloatingPointPart | 'u')?
 ```

 Numbers must start with a plus or a minus and only their decimal notation is supported.
-Numbers can have a suffix that has to start with a lowercase letter.
-For example Nim's `0xff'i32` would become `256i32x`.
+For example Nim's `0xff` would become `256`.

-(The `x` encodes the fact that the number was originally written in hex.)
+Unsigned numbers always have a `u` suffix.
+Floating point numbers must contain a dot or `E`.
+Every other number is interpreted as a signed integer.

 Note that numbers that do not start with a plus nor a minus are interpreted as "line information".
 See the corresponding section for more details.